gtopcu/aws-templates/Serverless-SAM/_serverlessNotes.md

     * Can also define DLQ on the topic

 EventBridge:
-- 70ms latency avg, 24 hour retry max, 256KB max 1$ per 1 million events, free delivery to AWS services
+- 70ms latency avg, 24 hour retry max, 256KB max, 1$ per 1 million events, free delivery to AWS services
 - Use versions in events & schema registry
 - Use open source EventBridge Atlas for visualization
 - In dev/test, use archive/replay for live events(replays get new messageID!).
 Send to CW logs & tail logs for debugging